DV

 ETF Comparison

-A head-to-head comparison of Direxion Daily Technology Bull 3X Shares and ProShares UltraPro QQQ covering yield, cost, risk, and income potential.
+A head-to-head of Direxion's Daily Technology Bull 3X Shares and ProShares UltraPro QQQ covering the index underneath, cost, and daily reset.

 Side-by-side snapshot